 This course horizontally integrates pathophysiology, medicinal chemistry, pharmacology, clinical pharmacokinetics, and pharmacotherapeutics concepts related to oncology and nutrition support.
-The pathophysiology of specific disease conditions will be discussed, followed by the respective drugs or drug classes emphasizing structure-activity relationship, action, pharmacokinetics, of pharmacological actions on various organ systems, toxicity profiles, contraindications, and drug-drug interactions.
-Pharmacotherapeutics will be taught in a sequential and integrative manner to link concepts of medicinal chemistry coupled with the pharmacology of the drugs used in the corresponding disease.
+The pathophysiology of specific disease conditions will be discussed, followed by the respective drugs or drug classes emphasizing structure-activity relationship, mechanisms of action, pharmacokinetics, and pharmacological actions on various organ systems, toxicity profiles, contraindications, drug-drug and Pharmacotherapeutics will be taught in a sequential and integrative manner to link concepts of medicinal chemistry coupled with the pharmacology of the drugs used in the corresponding disease.
 Through this integrated approach of learning, students will be able to apply knowledge of the basic sciences and clinical sciences to the management of patients with oncology and/or requiring nutrition support.
-The laboratory section of the course will involve recitation with case discussions. \Prerequisite: PS 742, PS 743.
+The laboratory section of the course will involve recitation with case discussions.
+Prerequisite: PS 742, PS 743.